 The 4 mile/6.3 km circular walk takes you across the moorland and then descends into the woodland along Highlow Brook, before climbing up again through open pastures.

 It’s dark history is centred around the bubonic plague in the 17th century, which today is commemorated with small plaques outside the cottages detailing the names, ages, and date of death of those individuals who died in that specific home during the plague.

 Submitted by Jenny Lynn from Peak District Kids

 That’s 15 of the Best Walks in Peak District and Peak District Hikes

-I hope these Peak District walks picked out by myself and my fellow travel bloggers has convinced you to grab your hiking boots and explore one of Britain’s most iconic National Parks.
+I hope these Peak District best hikes picked out by myself and my fellow travel bloggers has convinced you to grab your hiking boots and explore one of Britain’s most iconic National Parks.

 If you need a little inspiration, then check out these 80 hiking quotes that will get you off the sofa and planning your next hiking adventure.